Formal Grade Appeal Request and Information (pdf--appeal cover sheet and helpful information)

 2) That a grade which has been appealed remains the same.
 If the panel decides to change the grade, the instructor shall have five (5) school days in which to file a grade change with the Office of the Registrar or request a review by the Provost (see 6.7.6b below).
 In the event the instructor takes no action, the Provost shall process a change of grade form.

 b.
 Provost’s Determination.
-If either party believes that there have been procedural errors or that they did not receive a fair hearing, they may request a review by the Provost that shall be limited to an examination of the process and procedures followed.
+If either party believes that there were procedural errors that substantially affected the decision or that they did not receive a fair hearing, they may request a review by the Provost that shall be limited to an examination of the process and procedures followed.
 The Provost shall communicate the final decision to all parties in writing.

 The review may be resolved in one of the following ways:

-1) The Provost will determine that there were no procedural errors, in which case the original decision is upheld.
+1) The Provost will determine that there were no procedural errors that had a substantial effect, in which case the original decision is upheld.
 If that original decision was to change the grade, the Provost shall notify the faculty member that a change of grade form is to be submitted to the Office of the Registrar.
 The instructor shall have five (5) school days in which to file a grade change with the Office of the Registrar or inform the Provost of intent not to do so.
 In the event the instructor takes no action or chooses not to change a grade, the Provost shall process a change of grade form.

-2) The Provost will determine that there were procedural errors, in which case the grade appeal may be remanded back to the original Panel for further consideration.
+2) The Provost will determine that there were procedural errors that had a substantial effect, in which case the grade appeal may be remanded back to the original Panel for further consideration.

 c.
 Transcript notation.
 If a grade has been changed by the Provost, the appeal case record shall reflect the following: Original grade of ___ was overruled by the Provost upon recommendation of the University Grade Appeal Panel.

 d.
 Record.
-A record of the case including all materials submitted during the appeal process, written exchanges to and from the student regarding the appeal, the record of the proceedings of the University Grade Appeal Committee hearing (if applicable) and communication to and from the Provost (if applicable) shall be retained on file in the Office of Student Rights and Community Standards for a period of one year after the decision.
+A record of the case including all materials submitted during the appeal process, written exchanges to and from the student regarding the appeal, the record of the proceedings of the University Grade Appeal Committee hearing (if applicable) and communication to and from the Provost (if applicable) shall be retained on file in the Office of Associate Provost for a period of one (1) year after the decision.
 After that year, unless precluded by a pending legal matter, all materials will be destroyed with the exception of final decisions made by the screening committee, the University Grade Appeal Committee, and the Provost as applicable.
 These documents may be maintained in digital form.